The Cross Over

 I used to peer along the hedges of the perfectly manicured lawns, hoping to catch a glimpse of the good life, but I knew I would never be tall enough.
 I was never destined to fully see what life was really like on the other side of the hedges—life on Cozy-Sweet Lane.

-Carefully, I continued to pick my way along the fences; a few moments later I arrived at my favorite observation point—a brawny custard-apple tree that hung over Hubert and Bethesda’s Sweeney’s house.
+Carefully, I continued picking my way along the fences; a few moments later I arrived at my favorite observation point—a brawny custard-apple tree that hung over Hubert and Bethesda’s Sweeney’s house.
 The Sweeneys were an odd pair.
 Hubert an attractive elderly gentleman of about sixty-five or so, and Bethesda a younger woman; quite the looker– no older than nineteen.
 I’d often wondered at what their courtship must have been like—strange I suppose.
 Their actions made it difficult to understand their match up.
 On many a perch I’d watch them fight.
 Hubert loud and apt to end each confrontation with dramatic flair, while Bethesda always stealthily ignored him—even as his rants could be heard above the fences of Cozy-Sweet Lane.
 She seemed—off, not right in the head even.

 From my perch on the sturdiest branch of the old custard tree, I was able to get a whiff of the good life.
 Except for one little problem, life on Cozy-Sweet was neither cozy nor sweet.